 When you use the Internet to access websites, you are essentially logging into a host server to do so.
 If this particular host server you need is down or not configured properly, it is going to be slow.
 In this case, there is nothing you can do about it.

 The biggest factor that affects the Internet speed is the connection provided to you by your ISP.
 Therefore, the choices available to you play a big part on how fast your Internet speed can be.
 Cable is definitely faster than ADSL, and the different forms of NBN plans are better than the others.

 Operating System Used Matters

-The operating system you used and the processor speed affects the Internet speed you can get at home.
-Usually, high-end Macs can get your better Internet speeds than a PC.
+The operating system you use and the processor speed affect the Internet speed you can get at home.
+Usually, high-end Macs can get better Internet speeds than a PC.
 Also having the latest version of the operating system can also ensure you the best Internet connections possible.

 Network Traffic Can Affect You

-When there is high traffic on the network, the Internet speed would automatically dwindle down.
-When everyone within your home and on the network uses the Internet, you would see slower speeds.
+When there is high traffic on the network, the Internet speed automatically dwindles down.
+When everyone within your home and on the network uses the Internet, you will see slower speeds.
 You cannot do much to control that.

 Therefore, these are some ways you could improve the Internet speed within your household today.